 It would appear at first glance that the UK’s Statutory Maternity Leave isn’t too bad.
 However, consider a June 2019 report by UNICEF which clearly stated that the United Kingdom (and Ireland) were classed as ‘family-unfriendly’ - particularly when compared to other European countries with regards to maternity and paternity leave.

 In fact, UNICEF found that our 39 weeks of allowance and Statutory Maternity Pay are actually only equivalent to 12 weeks of fully paid leave.
 That’s less than all of the countries listed above and less than the vast majority of the rest of Europe.

 Although, on the plus side, at least the UK and Ireland offer new parents more than the USA in which companies, as with annual leave, are not obliged by law to offer any paid time off.
 Although the Family and Medical Leave Act (FMLA) does stipulate that companies must offer their employees up to 12 weeks of unpaid leave.

 Could you - should you - be offering more support for new mothers?

-So if the United Kingdom’s statutory maternity pay and leave are less than stellar when viewed on a world stage, could your organisation be doing more for new mums (and dads)?
+So if the United Kingdom’s statutory maternity pay and leave are less than stellar when viewed on a world stage, could your organization be doing more for new moms (and dads)?

 Employees don’t just join companies for the pay packet.
 Obviously being remunerated for work done is an essential part of the whole employer-employee relationship, but increasingly, people want benefits and perks too.